ardthomp/640_user_analytics/README.md

 Stop word removal
 Category mapping (categories_long.xlsx)

-Outputs include:
+OOutputs include:

-Lemma counts
+- Lemma frequency counts
-TF-IDF comparisons
+- TF-IDF comparisons across groups
-Category summaries
+- Category-level summaries
-Phrase/lemma candidates (for iterative refinement) Important Notes
+- Phrase/lemma candidates for iterative refinement

+---

+## Data Notes

+This repository does not contain protected health information (PHI).
+All data are de-identified, aggregated, or derived for analytical purposes.

+The structure reflects real-world hospital library workflows,
+but no patient-level data are included.

+---

+## Important Notes

-Data files are not tracked in Git (see .gitignore) Legacy logs contain inconsistent formatting and missing values Requestor categories are standardized but some values remain unmapped “Unknown/Not specified” reflects missing or uncategorized entries Recent Updates
+- Data files are not tracked in Git (see `.gitignore`)
+- Legacy logs contain inconsistent formatting and missing values
+- Requestor categories are standardized, but some values remain unmapped
+- “Unknown/Not specified” reflects missing or uncategorized entries

+---

+## Recent Updates

-Refactored helper functions and standardized pipelines Simplified output system (removed archived CSV workflow) Improved requestor classification and auditability Rebuilt combined dataset and reporting workflow Cleaned repository (removed OS files, normalized structure) Future Improvements
+- Refactored helper functions and standardized pipelines
+- Simplified output system (removed archived CSV workflow)
+- Improved requestor classification and auditability
+- Rebuilt combined dataset and reporting workflow
+- Cleaned repository and normalized structure

+---

+## Future Improvements

-Improve requestor classification coverage
+- Improve requestor classification coverage
-Expand phrase dictionary for better topic grouping
+- Expand phrase dictionary for better topic grouping
-Add longitudinal trend analysis across HUMC and HMH Improve visualization styling for presentation use
+- Add longitudinal trend analysis across HUMC and HMH
+- Enhance visualization styling for presentation use

+---

+## License

+All rights reserved.
+This repository is provided for viewing and educational purposes only.

+It contains original analytic workflows developed for hospital library data analysis.
+No reuse, distribution, or derivative use is permitted without prior written permission.

+See the LICENSE file for full terms.